Universality of SIS epidemics starting from small initial conditions: Introduction

 We will show (see \eqref{eq:small_eternal2}) that the nontrivial eternal solution at the beginning increases exponentially in time and infections are distributed according to the leading eigenvector of the operator corresponding to the linearized PDE \eqref{eq:v} which is nothing but the eigenvector centrality when the graph is finite.
 It is worth mentioning that the eigenvalue centrality can be estimated from samples when the graph is dense enough \cite{graphonL2conv}.

-In summary, at the early stage of the epidemic one can assume the parameters to be constant and prevalence to be small.
+In summary, at the early stage of the epidemic -- shortly after the leading eigenvector starts dominating the dynamics -- one can assume the parameters to be constant and the prevalence to be small.
 To make predictions, the full initial configuration is not needed, only the ratio of infected.
-Furthermore, there is no need for the full contact network, instead, the eigenvector centrality is sufficient, which can be estimated from sampling.
-This results in a major reduction of dimensionality and will make predictions robust.
+Furthermore, there is no need for the full contact network, instead, the eigenvector centrality is sufficient, which can be estimated \rem{even when only a sample of the underlying network is known \cite{graphonL2conv}.} This results in a major reduction of dimensionality and robust predictions.